MohamedBakoush/Lane-Detection/README.md

 # Road Lane Detection

 When driveing a vehicle, we use our eyes to decide where to go.
 Road Lines acts as a constant reference for where to steer our vehicles.
-Makeing it natural to be one of the first things to develop a self-driving car is to detect lane lines automatically using an algorithm.
+Makeing it naturally to be one of the first things to develop a self-driving car is to detect lane lines automatically using an algorithm.

 **Output**